dyno-might/dyno-might.github.io/_posts/2024-02-15-taste-games.md

 One interpretation of [Bourdieu](/bourdieu/) is that we like things when it *benefits* us to like them.
 Tastes are just a matter of:
 1. Understanding the consequences of liking stuff in your social context, and

-2. Having the cultural knowledge to know how to like things "correctly".
+2. Having the cultural knowledge of how to like things "correctly".

 Basically, your brain does game theory: Do the cool people around you like potatoes?
 Would you benefit from liking potatoes?
 Do you understand potato consumption rituals well-enough to blend in at the hot potato salons?
 Then: Start liking potatoes.